 Toronto, Ontario

-More than a quarter of the student population were international students in 2022-23 (26.22 percent) from 120+ countries, providing a unique opportunity to learn in a culturally diverse environment while experiencing life in Canada and preparing students for careers after graduation.
+More than a quarter of the student population were international students in 2022-23 (26.22 percent) from 120+ countries, with a college-wide graduate employment rate of 83.6 percent.

 What Students Are Saying